Michael Hurst

-Michael Eric Hurst ONZM is a New Zealand actor, director, and writer.
+Michael Eric Hurst ONZM is a British-born New Zealand actor, director, and writer.
 He is known as a theatre actor, especially in Shakespearean roles, and more widely known for his roles in the television series Hercules: The Legendary Journeys and Xena: Warrior Princess as Iolaus.
 He directed the Starz series Spartacus: Blood and Sand and Ash vs Evil Dead.
 He plays a lead role in the 2025 Australian satirical dark comedy film Birthright.

 Early life and education

 Michael Eric Hurst was born in Lancashire, England.
 (Note: There are many fan websites that appear to mirror earlier versions of this Wikipedia article, but no reliable source stating date or place of birth.)

 When he was seven his family moved to Christchurch, New Zealand.
 He enrolled at Papanui High School, then University of Canterbury, but for only one year.

 Career

 Stage

 Hurst is known as a Shakespearean actor.

 In 2015, after runs in New Zealand and at the 2014 Edinburgh Festival Fringe, Hurst directed The Generation of Z: Apocalypse at a purpose-built venue in East London between 4 April 2015 to July 2015.
 The performance gave the audience choices which could affect the outcome of scenes, then quite new.

 He has also appeared in several solo stage productions, including No Holds Bard (based on several Shakespearian characters) in 2018, and An Illiad in 2019.

 In 2023, he presented his solo show The Golden Ass at several locations around New Zealand.
 At the Stratford Shakespeare Festival in New Zealand in April, he performed The Golden Ass and No Holds Bard.
 In the same year, he directed the play Waiting for Waiting for Godot by Dave Hanson, and directed and starred in King Lear for Auckland Theatre Company.